 Each year thousands of children in the United States suffer a sudden cardiac arrest.
 Sudden cardiac arrest events often have little to no warning signs and occur in otherwise apparently healthy children.
 While routine doctor’s visits and sports pre-participation evaluations are able to identify some children at risk for sudden cardiac arrest, many children at risk remain undiagnosed until an event occurs.

-Sudden cardiac arrest survival rates decrease by 10 percent with each minute of delay.
+Sudden cardiac arrest survival rates decrease by 10% with each minute of delay.
 Kids who suffer a sudden cardiac arrest outside of a hospital setting are very unlikely to survive unless they receive prompt and effective cardiopulmonary resuscitation and defibrillation.
 Early recognition, proper equipment and training are critical to help kids survive these events.

 On average children spend nearly a third of their day in school and often more hours afterwards at school-related activities.
 Hundreds to thousands of children, teachers, administrators and parents may be on the school grounds each day.
 This makes schools an ideal place to plan and prepare to respond to emergencies such as a sudden cardiac arrest.